Awesome-wolf-101/ashby-cop3330-assignment4part2/readme.md

 This will save the list to a folder named "SavedLists" within the program's working directory.
-(Note: if you enter the name of a file that already exists in the "Saved Lists" directory, clicking the "Save this list" button will overwrite what is already written in this file)
+(Note: if you enter the name of a file that already exists in the "Saved Lists" directory, clicking the "Save this List" button will overwrite what is already written in this file)

 Load a list (and all of its items) from external storage